 In our last visit to Isla Vida, chef-owner Jay Foster and co-owner Matthew Washington told us, “We’re trying to touch on a few of the little things that we really like, try to represent it really well and hopefully make our ancestors proud.”
 Though it took over a decade to get the idea to be a reality, their Caribbean-centric restaurant finally opened last year in the Fillmore district, the former “Harlem of the West.”
 Black-owned restaurants previously thrived there, but now Isla Vida (in a space formerly taken by another black-owned business, Black Bark BBQ) is just one of a few black-owned businesses in the neighborhood.

-There's not many places to get Caribbean food in the Bay, and Foster and Washington have definitely done their research.
+There are not many places to get Caribbean food in the Bay, and Foster and Washington have definitely done their research.
 As Trevor quotes in his piece about the restaurant, Foster is simply “trying to follow the footsteps of our ancestors culinarily.
 The food of the Diaspora is very similar...it just depends on where the boat stopped.”

 Have you sampled Liberian cuisine?
 Time to visit the Bay Area's only Liberian spot, Kendejah Restaurant in San Leandro (which Check, Please!
 Bay Area visited in Season 13).
 According to the owner, Dougie Uso, he wants you to feel like you're visiting a friend's house, so the vibe is very friendly and casual, but you can get a dash of history with your food at the same time.